Skip to main content

 Preview the template

-What is a lighting tower 250-hour service?
+What is a lighting tower 250-hour service procedure?

 A 250-hour service is the first tier of scheduled preventive maintenance for a diesel lighting tower.
 It is performed every 250 engine hours and is classified as a minor service.
 The procedure covers engine oil and filter replacement, air filter inspection, fuel system checks, mast mechanism inspection (winch cable or hydraulic cylinder), light head and lamp checks, electrical testing (auto-start, emergency stop, earthing), trailer frame and wheel inspection, greasing mast pivot points, and enclosure panel checks.
 Unlike a daily pre-start check (which confirms the unit is safe to operate), the 250-hour service involves actual maintenance actions: draining and replacing fluids, replacing filters, and testing mechanical and electrical systems.
 It is typically performed by a qualified mechanic or electrician.

-Benefits of scheduled lighting tower servicing
+Benefits of using this lighting tower 250-hour service procedure

 • Reduced breakdowns: regular oil, filter and coolant changes prevent engine failures that leave your site in the dark during night shifts.